BOOKS on PHILATELY

 Camp Genter: Colorado Ghost Town Mail, origins and operations of a 4th class post office by John H. Willard and Sergio Lugo The battle of a small town for postal service, mostly in the 1920's but it spans from the 1880's through the 1943, 2008, 98 pages, full color, card, $25.00

-The William H. Gross Collection, United States Classics 1847-1869, 2007, 136 pages, full color, cloth with dj, $80.00
+2007, 136 pages, full color, cloth with dj, $80.00

 United States Multiple Advertising and Discount Postal Cards edited by for the UPSS by Bill Falberg 2007, 185 pages, hard bound in paper case, an extremely limited edition, enquire, $60.00